felipeldn/lend-word-counter/README.md

 Deployed in order to make small frontend changes, such as different messages inside the `Result` component output depending on the number of valid words, i.e. "Your string contained one valid word" or "Your string contained 5 valid words"

-One more small change, the title and logo in the browser tab has been changed to match this repo being a Lendable code challenge:
+One more small change, the title and logo in the browser tab have been changed to match this repo being a Lendable code challenge:

 ![alt text](/logo-screenshot.png)